PayPal merchants, partners, and external developers can use the PayPal Disputes API to manage disputes.

 - A shopping cart wants to show open disputes with PayPal to merchants, but does not provide management of the disputes.

-- A marketplace provides management of PayPal disputes to its merchants through its own administration interface so that they can manage disputes in one place.
+- A platform provides management of PayPal disputes to its merchants through its own administration interface so that they can manage disputes in one place.

 Dispute lifecycle stages

 To understand the dispute management flow, learn about the dispute lifecycle stages:

 If the customer and merchant cannot resolve the dispute within the 20-day inquiry period, the customer or merchant can escalate the dispute to PayPal.
 The dispute then enters the claim stage.

 dispute_lifecycle_stage is one of these values: